|

 Today was to be our

 real beach day.
-The beach from the day before had been pretty weak, so
+The beach from the day before had been pretty

-rented a car and we got ready to depart.
+Dr. Hammad had rented a car and we got ready to depart.

 I mentioned a bit